Safe (SAFE) Trading Down 3.5% Over Last 7 Days

-Safe (SAFE) traded down 0% against the US dollar during the 24 hour period ending at 9:00 AM ET on September 28th.
-One Safe coin can currently be bought for $9.91 or 0.00051772 BTC on popular cryptocurrency exchanges.
+Safe (SAFE) traded 0% lower against the dollar during the twenty-four hour period ending at 9:00 AM Eastern on September 28th.
+One Safe coin can now be bought for approximately $9.91 or 0.00051772 BTC on exchanges.
 Safe has a total market capitalization of $206.39 million and $195,852.00 worth of Safe was traded on exchanges in the last day.
-During the last seven days, Safe has traded down 3.5% against the US dollar.
+During the last seven days, Safe has traded 3.5% lower against the dollar.

 - Unitech (UTC) traded down 5.3% against the dollar and now trades at $0.95 or 0.00004552 BTC.